 Choose a Last-Mile Partner That Delivers

-Roadie is committed to helping retailers solve the challenges of the last mile.
+Roadie is committed to helping retailers solve the challenges of the last mile, our The Home Depot case study is an evidence of it.
 With the nation’s largest local same-day delivery network, we’re helping leading brands like The Home Depot, Walmart, Tractor Supply and Advance Auto Parts deliver to homes in 15,000 cities and towns across the U.S. Getting started is easy.
 We can launch new customers in as few as two weeks and enable them to tap into our crowdsourced community of 200,000+ drivers.